rohithrc6/amazon-sales-visualization-using-Tableau/README.md

 ---

 This dashboard demonstrates the power of Tableau in delivering actionable insights by leveraging tools like filters dynamic and interactive visualizations, and advanced charts.
 It provides a foundation for data-driven decision-making and strategic business planning.

+Link to the dashboard hosted on Tableau Public: https://public.tableau.com/shared/DGM6JYYDD?:display_count=n&:origin=viz_share_link